graphql/graphql-spec/zh-cn/spec/Section 3 -- Type System.md

 response for all of the above types.
 To declare a type that disallows null, the GraphQL Non-Null type can be used.
-This type declares an underlying type, and this type acts identically to that underlying type, with the exception that `null` is not a valid response for the wrapping type.
+This type declares an underlying type, and this type acts identically to that underlying type, with the exception that {null}  is not a valid response for the wrapping type.
 A trailing exclamation mark is used to denote a field that uses a Non-Null type like this:
 `name: String!`.

++**Nullable vs. Optional**
++
++Fields are *always* optional within the context of a query, a field may be +omitted and the query is still valid.
+However fields that return Non-Null types +will never return the value {null} if queried.
++
++Inputs (such as field arguments), are always optional by default.
+However a +non-null input type is required.
+In addition to not accepting the value {null}, +it also does not accept omission.
+For the sake of simplicity nullable types +are always optional and non-null types are always required.

 **Result Coercion**